akoyabio/phenoptrReports/README.md

 data files created by inForm.
 The output is a consolidated data file and a summary report for each file.

+Optionally, this addin will include, exclude and tag cells according to regions of interest created in Phenochart.

 Run the consolidation addin even if your data comes from a single inForm project.
 This creates a data file in the format that the analysis addin uses.